 Ithaca Community Garden

 The Ithaca Community Gardens is a not-for-profit membership organization devoted to furthering community food self-sufficiency in Tompkins County and surrounding areas.
-The Gardens are run on an all-volunteer basis and provide the means and education for people to grow healthy food, to overcome food insecurity, and we participate in a food donation network.
+The Gardens are run on an all-volunteer basis and provide the means and education for people to grow healthy food, to overcome food insecurity, and participate in a food donation network.

 Ithaca Health Alliance